nordzilla/count-digits/README.md

 > Negative numbers counted in base-10 are counted differently than
 > negative numbers counted in other number bases.

-Since negative, base-10 numbers are represented with a negative sign, the digit count of a positive, base-10 number will be equal to the count of its negated value.
+Since negative numbers represented in base-10 are displayed with a negative sign, the base-10 digit count of a positive number will be equal to the base-10 digit count of the number's negated value.

 ```rust
 assert_eq!(